 - And more!

-CDA candidates are also provided with guidance on developing their own professional resource file, distributing parent questionnaires, writing competency statements, the observation, and the CDA written assessment and oral interview.
+CDA candidates are also provided with guidance on developing their own professional resource file, distributing parent questionnaires, the observation, and the CDA exam.

 The Benefits of Earning Your CDA